Anuraganand-5120/DeejMix/README.md

 ## Credits

-DeejMix is inspired by the original Deej project, an open-source hardware volume mixer that allows physical sliders to control individual app volumes on Windows.
+DeejMix is inspired by the original deej project, an open-source hardware volume mixer that allows physical sliders to control individual app volumes on Windows.
 This project builds upon that idea with a redesigned modern UI, advanced hardware visualization, profiles, calibration tools, and a more polished desktop experience.

 Original Deej Project: https://github.com/omriharel/deej